 Hispanic Heritage Month Events

 - Hispanic Heritage Month at the National Museum of American History - Throughout September, the Smithsonian Museum offers special displays, programming and food offerings in their cafeteria.
-Highlights include The Mexican Revolution!
-American Legacy, an exhibit that uses images, photographs, a timeline and objects, the case looks at how the Mexican Revolution precipitated a large migration of Mexicans to the United States.
+Highlights include A Room of Her Own: My Mother’s Altar, an installation created by Sandra Cisneros, acclaimed author of The House on Mango Street and Caramelo, based on Day of the Dead traditions to honor her mother.

 Hispanic Related Monuments and Memorials in Washington, DC